ChromiumOS-Guy/UT-random/README.md

 # UT-random
-random repository of handy UT commands with obscure documentation
+random repository of handy UT commands with obscure documentation, if you're name is here and you'd like to take it down DM on telegram or open an Issue.

 ## CT (Cell BroadCast):
 (courtesy of @lduboeuf in @ubports_devel telegram group)